icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='r'></a>
 ### R

-* [Introduction to R][repo-intro-r] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-intro-r], cc-nc-sa & apache 2.0) - These are notes for an introductory R workshop I am teaching for Python Programmers
+* [Introduction to R][repo-intro-r] ([Site][site-intro-r], cc-nc-sa & apache 2.0) - These are notes for an introductory R workshop I am teaching for Python Programmers
-* Cookbook for R (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-r-cookbook], cc-sa) - The goal of the cookbook is to provide solutions to common tasks and problems in analyzing data
+* Cookbook for R ([Site][site-r-cookbook], cc-sa) - The goal of the cookbook is to provide solutions to common tasks and problems in analyzing data

 [site-r-cookbook]: http://www.cookbook-r.com/
 [site-intro-r]: https://ramnathv.github.io/pycon2014-r/